Updated by Steward Team

 - Synthetic fertilizer and pesticide use: Synthetic pesticides and fertilizers are man-made inorganic compounds used in our high input commodity agriculture system.
 Sustainable and regenerative agriculture systems often adopt a multitude of strategies to combat pests and disease including: companion planting, natural pesticides, and a focus on soil health.

-You may think this is a long answer, but if you are a farmer, you know how complicated these definitions can get and the wide range of opinions that are out there!
-And if you are an investor - part of Steward’s mission is to educate and share more knowledge about our food and agriculture system.
+You may think this is a long answer, but if you are a producer, you know how complicated these definitions can get and the wide range of opinions that are out there!
+And if you are a lender - part of Steward’s mission is to educate and share more knowledge about our food and agriculture system.

-Steward and its network of farmers maintain a commitment to farming practices that protect the environment, public health, human communities, and animal welfare.
+Steward and its network of borrowers maintain a commitment to agricultural practices that protect the environment, public health, human communities, and animal welfare.